enzorua/enzorua/README.md

 - 👀 I’m interested in market finance
 - 🌱 I’m currently learning asset and risk management at university of Lausanne
 - 💞️ I’m looking to collaborate on portfolio strategy, capital allocation, trading strategy
-- 📫 How to reach me enzo.rua
+- 📫 How to reach me enzo.rua@unil.ch
-- ⚡ Fun fact: ...

 <!---
 enzorua/enzorua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.